astromatic/sextractor/doc/src/Param.rst

 Flux uncertainties
 ~~~~~~~~~~~~~~~~~~

-They follow a scheme similar to that of fluxes.
+Flux uncertainties follow a scheme similar to that of fluxes.
 Flux uncertainties are
 prefixed with ``FLUXERR_``, as in ``FLUXERR_AUTO`` or ``FLUXERR_ISO``.
 Magnitude
 uncertainties start with ``MAGERR_``, for instance: ``MAGERR_AUTO``,
 ``MAGERR_ISO``,...
 Magnitude uncertainties :math:`\sigma_m` are derived